Tii04/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 4.
 Writes a script that creates an empty file called hello.
 Task 5.
 Writes a script that adds execute permission to the owner of the file hello.
 Task 6.
 Writes a script that adds execution permission to the owner, the group owner and the other users, to the file hello.
 Task 7.
+Writes a script that adds execution permission to the owner, the group owner and the other users, to the file hello.
-Write a script that sets the permission to the file hello, where only other have all permissions.
+Task 8.
+Writes a script that sets the permission to the file hello where only other has all permissions.
+Task 9.
+Writes a script that sets the mode of the file hello to what is specified.